hydrusnetwork/hydrus/docs/developer_api.md

 }
 ```

+These will all be kings.
 If there are no potential duplicate groups in the search, this returns an empty list.

 ### **POST `/manage_file_relationships/remove_potentials`** { id="manage_file_relationships_remove_potentials" }